SOME HIGHLIGHTS

 Day 6 (27/3) (Breakfast – Lunch – Dinner)

 Early breakfast at the guesthouse.
-Full day in the taiga forest, including a snowmobile sledge trip to a private bird feeding site that often attracts species such as Pine grosbeak, Siberian tit, Siberian Jay, Red squirrel and sometimes Hawk owl.
-Opportunity for a wood-fired sauna on the banks of the Pasvik River for those who so wish.
-Overnight and dinner at the guesthouse in Pasvik.
+Full day in the taiga forest, including a snowmobile sleigh ride to a private bird feeding station that often attracts pine grosbeak, Siberian tit, Siberian jay, red squirrel, and occasionally northern hawk owl.
+Option for a wood-fired sauna by the Pasvik River for those who wish.
+Dinner and overnight stay at the guesthouse.

 Day 7 (28/3) (Breakfast)